 However, the same study performed by the Institute of Medical Science New Delhi did find that treatments including gold resulted in ongoing acne eruptions in over 33 percent of participants.

-In fact, these ingredients, called “aspirational ingredients” by marketers, should be avoiding when shopping for at-home products, too.
-Learn why in “The Big Skin Cream Con.”
+In fact, these ingredients, called “aspirational ingredients” by marketers, should be avoided when shopping for at-home products, too.

 One thing that always baffled my mind is why we started believing that products could, or should, penetrate the skin.
 After all, your skin’s defenses start on the surface!
 Anything that could penetrate past that space would fail to help bolster that protection.

-Fortunately, those claims are hogwash, as the molecules in any spa treatment are simply too big—something we cover in detail in “Can Cosmetics Really Penetrate Your Skin?”
+Fortunately, those claims are hogwash, as the molecules in any spa treatment are simply too big.

 Treatments That Use Essential Oils

 They may smell divine, but there’s a big difference between fragrance and skin care.
 All scented products, whether they’re scented with “natural” oils or chemical compounds, cause irritation.
-Irritation causes inflammation and harm to your skin.
+The irritation causes inflammation and harm to your skin.

 Further, it’s important to understand that the Food and Drug Administration doesn’t have an official definition of what is “natural” as it applies to cosmetics and, in this case, skin treatments.